 The passage from 1 Corinthians so often read at weddings applies to day-to-day mom life, too.
 Love is kind.
 Love is what will motivate us to be kind when we are exhausted, have PMS, or are stressed out about finances.
 So instead of taking out our frustrations on our children, deal with the kids kindly.

 Some days, we feel like our kindness well has run completely dry.
 At those times, be honest with your kids.
 “I am having a really bad day.
 I don’t want to be mean or grouchy, and I’m going to do my best to be kind, but I wanted to warn you in case I seem a little off today.”

 5. Give hugs.

 It sounds simple, and even a little corny, but hugs are healthy.
-Not only do they actually help us physically— they lead to lower blood pressure and calmer minds—but they help us connect with our children too.
+Not only do they actually help us physically by leading to lower blood pressure and calmer minds, but they help us connect with our children too.
 So laugh about it, if you must, but do it.
-My children are 10 and 8, but I’ll still say, “Okay, I need my 10-second hug.”
+My children are 10 and 8, but I’ll still say, “OK, I need my 10-second hug.”
 Those hugs are like making a deposit in your “kind account.”
 You hug your child.
 You feel more loving to your child.
 You are kinder to your child.